pgvector/pgvector/README.md

 You can add an index to use approximate nearest neighbor search, which trades some recall for performance.
 Unlike typical indexes, you will see different results for queries after adding an approximate index.

-Two keys to achieving good recall are:
+Three keys to achieving good recall are:

 1. Create the index *after* the table has some data
 2. Choose an appropriate number of lists (lower is better for recall, higher is better for speed)